How to apply to the Mundus Journalism master's programme

 • Your position within the company/organisation

-• Your knowledge of the applicant, including length of time and capacity in which you have known the applicant
+• Your knowledge of the applicant, including the length of time and in what capacity in which you have known the applicant

 • The applicant’s role within the company/organisation